 If this occurs, then the judge will want you to begin serving your sentence right away rather than wait through a lengthy appeals process.

-This is because the prosecutors and victims will feel that justice is not being served if you do not have to serve your sentence during a lengthy appeals process.
+This is because the prosecutors and victims will feel that justice is not being served if they do not have to serve their sentence during a lengthy appeals process.

 In my experience, it's very difficult to convince a judge to allow someone in a criminal case to remain out of custody during the appeals process.